Zhou Chu: Death

 Zhou Chu became Palace Aide to the Censor-in-Chief (御史中丞) and had no fear in indicting and exposing the wrongdoings of other ministers.
 He thus offended many, including Sima Rong (司馬肜), son of Sima Yi and an uncle of Sima Yan, founder of Western Jin.
 In 296, during the reign of Sima Zhong (Sima Yan's son and successor), when Sima Rong was named the Grand General of the Western expedition to quell Qi Wannian's rebellion, Zhou Chu was named the vanguard general.
-His fellow general Sun Xiu (孫秀) warned him and suggested him to bid his aging mother a final farewell.
+His fellow general Sun Xiu (孫秀) (Note: This Sun Xiu is a grandson of Sun Kuang, and should not be confused with Sima Lun's confidant of the same name.) warned him and suggested him to bid his aging mother a final farewell.
 Zhou Chu replied, "One cannot fulfill both filial piety and loyalty at the same time.
 Since I have already chosen to serve my country...
 I will die for it."

 Zhou Chu was ordered to take 5,000 soldiers to attack the 70,000-strong enemy.
 After the attacks began, Sima Rong also ordered his supply to be cut off completely.
 Zhou's troops ran out of arrows and the generals assigned to reinforce him did not help.
 When asked to flee, Zhou Chu replied, "I am a minister of a nation.
 Isn't it proper to die for one's country?"
 He fought to his death.

 After his death, Zhou Chu was posthumously appointed as General Who Pacifies the West.
 He had four sons, Zhou Jing (周靖), Zhou Qi, Zhou Zha and Zhou Shuo (周碩).
 Zhou Qi became a famous general south of the Yangzi during the fall of Western Jin, thrusting their clan into prominence.
 Following Emperor Yuan of Jin's ascension, Zhou Chu was given the posthumous name of "Xiao" (孝).
 Today, his tomb and a shrine dedicated to him can be found in Yixing, Jiangsu.